 Implement pedestrian walking loops(Gallery Loop and Garden of Arts Loop) woven through the various buildings and gardens.

 Use the roofs of buildings as extensions of public spaces.
-We took advantage of the MA building and hotel roofs in particular to both extend the public space and use it as an exhibition zone, the Garden of Arts.
+We took advantage of the MA building and hotel roofs, in particular, to extend the public space and use it as an exhibition zone for the Garden of Arts.

 Though only represents 11.4% of the total development, the MA building is the heart of the project.
 To establish it, then, as an image of the site and an icon of the city becomes difficult with such density on the rest of the site.
 To address this, we have: